Sasso0101/PARCO-H1/README.md

 |- main.pbs           : PBS script that runs all the implementations
 ```
 ### Reproducibility instructions
-Clone this repository to a local folder by using:
+Clone this repository to a local folder:
 ```bash
 git clone https://github.com/Sasso0101/PARCO-H1.git
 ```